mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 > bar = OpenStruct.new baari_hash
 ```

-we can accesss all fields with dot-notation:
+we can access all fields with dot-notation:
 ```ruby
 bar.name
 => "Pullman Bar"